camwestwood/xapi/common_structures.md

 ## VerbA
 Common entity identifier: VerbA

-This entity is required across all recipes in the Jisc profile.
+This entity is required across all statements in the Jisc profile.

 The Verb structure indicates the action which the statement expresses.
 The verbs used in the Jisc profile are listed on the [vocabularies](vocabulary.md#verb) page.